Lamberhurst: Historically significant buildings and gardens

 To the west of the high street, The Broadway, are the ruins of Bayham Old Abbey, owned by English Heritage, and its replacement listed gardens and house, while to the east is the 14th-century Scotney Castle, a property of the National Trust.
 The moat and lake in the grounds of the latter are the result of a dam on the Sweetbourne stream.

 St Mary's Church is 0.5 mi east of the village.
 It is a Grade I listed building and includes stained glass by John Piper.

 Transport

 The village was bypassed to the east in 2005 by the A21, which previously ran through the village.
 The decision caused some controversy due to its location in the High Weald Area of Outstanding Natural Beauty.

 The closest railway stations (both about 3 miles (4.8 km) distant) are Frant and Wadhurst on the north-south London to Hastings line.
-Most bus services are provided by Autocar with Hams Travel, with Hams Travel operating school service 2.
+Most bus services are provided by Autocar with Hams Travel operating school service 2.
 Many services were operated by Countryliner until the operator ceased trading in 2013.